-- Assess the pupil's progress in relation to the Provision Plan targets - Review the provision made for the pupil in the context of the National Curriculum and expected progress and attainment in basic literacy/numeracy and life skills - Consider the appropriateness of the existing EHC Plan in relation to the pupil's performance during the year, and whether to cease, continue or amend it. - Set new targets for the coming year.
+- Assess the pupil's progress in relation to the Plan targets - Review the provision made for the pupil in the context of the National Curriculum and expected progress and attainment in basic literacy/numeracy and life skills - Consider the appropriateness of the existing EHC Plan in relation to the pupil's performance during the year, and whether to cease, continue or amend it. - Set new targets for the coming year.

 Reviews carried out when a child is in Year 5 will indicate provision required in Secondary School.
-At Year 6 reviews, the SENCO of the transfer school will be invited to attend, in order for appropriate planning for the new school year to take place.
+At Year 6 reviews, the SENDCO of the transfer school will be invited to attend, in order for appropriate planning for the new school year to take place.
 It also gives parents the opportunity to liaise with Secondary colleagues.

-With due regard for the time limits set out in the Code of Practice, the SENCO will write a report of the annual review meeting and forward it, along with any supporting documentation, to the LA.
+With due regard for the time limits set out in the Code of Practice, the SENDCO will write a report of the annual review meeting and forward it, along with any supporting documentation, to the LA.
 The school recognises the responsibility of the LA in deciding whether to maintain, amend or cease an Education and Health Care Plan.

-THE ROLE OF THE SENCO
+THE ROLE OF THE SENDCO

-The SENCO plays a crucial role in the school's SEND provision.
+The SENDCO plays a crucial role in the school's SEND provision.
 This involves working with the Headteacher and Governing Body to determine the strategic development of the School's policy and provision.
 Other responsibilities include:

-- Overseeing the day to day operation of the policy - Analyses and evaluates data and/or practice to positively impact on the progress of children with SEND across the school - Co-ordinating the provision for pupils with SEND - Liaising with and giving advice to fellow teachers and colleagues - Meeting with new teaching members of staff to ensure an understanding of any child with SEND in their class - Organising programmes of work for Teaching Assistants to deliver - Overseeing pupils' records - Liaising with parents - Liaising with external agencies, LA support services, Health and Social Services and voluntary bodies - Through monitoring and Provision Plan reviews, ensure programmes are being delivered and keep a provision map of intervention and input for all SEND pupils - To meet with the governor representative to ensure the governors are kept up to date - To organise staff Inset and staff meetings as appropriate to the needs of the school - To ensure that Provision Plans are reviewed and completed termly with new targets set
+- Overseeing the day to day operation of the policy - Analyse and evaluate data and/or practice to positively impact on the progress of children with SEND across the school - Co-ordinating the provision for pupils with SEND - Liaising with and giving advice to fellow teachers and colleagues - Meeting with new teaching members of staff to ensure an understanding of any child with SEND in their class - Organising programmes of work for Teaching Assistants to deliver - Overseeing pupils' records - Liaising with parents - Liaising with external agencies, LA support services, Health and Social Services and voluntary bodies - Working with parents and school staff to complete referral forms and co-ordinate the referral process to SPOA - Through monitoring and provision plan reviews, ensure programmes are being delivered and keep a provision map of intervention and input for all SEND pupils - To meet with the governor representative to ensure the governors are kept up to date - To organise staff CPD and staff meetings as appropriate to the needs of the school in relation to SEND - To ensure that provision plans are reviewed and completed termly with new targets set